CassandraB670/holbertonschool-web_front_end/html_advanced/README.md

         create a link to https://twitter.com/holbertonschool with the text Twitter create a link to https://www.instagram.com/holbertonschool/ with the text Instagram W3C won’t pass - you can ignore it

+Task 22 - "Button" links
+    File 22-index.html

+Copy the content of 21-index.html into 22-index.html

+    in the Hero section, after the heading create a link to # with the text Get started in the About Us section, after the div containing the level 3 headings and paragraphs create a link to about.html with the text Learn more about us in the Contact section, after the div containing the paragraph create a link to contact.html with text Get in touch Does not need to pass W3C